 |PrintOpen table in new window

 Pituitary imaging is done if ACTH levels and provocative tests suggest a pituitary cause; gadolinium-enhanced MRI is most accurate, but some microadenomas are visible on CT.
-If testing suggests a nonpituitary cause, imaging includes high-resolution CT of the chest, pancreas, and adrenals; scintiscanning with radiolabeled octreotide; and PET scanning.
+If testing suggests a nonpituitary cause, imaging includes high-resolution CT of the chest, pancreas, and adrenals; scintiscanning with radiolabeled octreotide; and occasionally fludeoxyglucose (FDG)-PET scanning.

 In children with Cushing disease, pituitary tumors are very small and usually cannot be detected with MRI.
 Petrosal sinus sampling is particularly useful in this situation.
 MRI is preferred to CT in pregnant women to avoid fetal exposure to radiation.

 Initially, the patient's general condition should be supported by high protein intake and appropriate administration of K. If clinical manifestations are severe, it may be reasonable to block corticosteroid secretion with metyrapone 250 mg to 1 g po tid or ketoconazole 400 mg po once/day, increasing to a maximum of 400 mg tid.
-Ketoconazole is more readily available but slower in onset and sometimes hepatotoxic.
+Ketoconazole is slower in onset, sometimes hepatotoxic, and its current availability is uncertain.

 Pituitary tumors that produce excessive ACTH are removed surgically or extirpated with radiation therapy.
 If no tumor is shown on imaging but a pituitary source is likely, total hypophysectomy may be attempted, particularly in older patients.
 Younger patients usually receive supervoltage irradiation of the pituitary, delivering 45 Gy.
 Improvement usually occurs in < 1 yr.
 However, in children, irradiation may reduce secretion of growth hormone and occasionally cause precocious puberty.
 In special centers, heavy particle beam irradiation, providing about 100 Gy, is often successful, as is a single focused beam of radiation therapy given as a single dose (radiosurgery).
 Response to irradiation occasionally requires several years, but response is more rapid in children.

 Studies suggest that mild cases of persistent or recurrent disease may benefit from the somatostatin analog pasireotide.
-However, hyperglycemia is a significant adverse effect, and this drug is not yet commercially available.
+However, hyperglycemia is a significant adverse effect.
+The dopamine agonist cabergoline may also occasionally be useful.

 Bilateral adrenalectomy is reserved for patients with pituitary hyperadrenocorticism who do not respond to both pituitary exploration (with possible adenomectomy) and irradiation.
 Adrenalectomy requires life-long corticosteroid replacement.